ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 If you do delete the images, the site will suddenly look very boring.
 Finding replacement images may be the hardest thing you ever do.
 Just a warning.

-.eco files are files that use a CoffeScript templating language.
+.eco files are files that use a CoffeeScript templating language.
 See [the project page](https://github.com/sstephenson/eco) for more on that.

 Ultimately all these files are processed and put in the 'out' directory.
 If you've had an out directory created already and you end up removing some files, I've found I had to delete the whole out directory since file processing doesn't appear to remove files that were removed from the src folder.